← Back to Projects

 I used Autodesk Fusion to design the mechancial housing and a Bambu 3D printer for prototyping.

 During the project, I used oscilloscopes, logic analysers, multimeters, and current probes for electrical prototyping and troubleshooting.
-I also used soldering equipment for surface-mount and through-hole connections.
+I also used SMT and soldering equipment for surface-mount and through-hole connections.